zinnt0/py-feed-animals/checklist.md

     return "Is not hungry!"
 ```

-2. Don't use a `for` loop if you can use or generator expression.
+2. Don't use a `for` loop if you can use generator expression.

 Good example: